-8. Government remittances
+7. Government remittances

 Government remittances consist of amounts such as sales taxes and payroll withholding taxes required to be paid to government authorities and are recognized when the amounts come due.
-At year-end, the accounts payable and accrued liabilities balance included a net receivable totaling \$136 for the current year-end and \$197 for the prior year.
+At year-end, the accounts payable and accrued liabilities balance included a net payable totaling \$10 for the current year-end and \$136 receivable for the prior year.

-9. Payable to annuitants
+8. Payable to annuitants

 Donors wishing to give to The United Church, its congregations, courts or other programs have the option of purchasing a life annuity, valued by an actuary.
 To minimize exposure to fluctuating market rates, the funds are invested in bonds, which are held to maturity.
-A portion of the funds is invested in the pooled investment portfolio for liquidity purposes (see Note 11).
+A portion of the funds is invested in the pooled investment portfolio for liquidity purposes (see Note 10).
 A liability is recognized with respect to future contractual annuity payments to all annuitants and is included in payable to annuitants in the non-consolidated statement of financial position.